miinhho/Asyncrush/README.md

 - **Middleware-based Stream Control**: Process streams with middleware instead of operators, allowing for dynamic error handling, custom retry policies, and advanced state management.
 - **Memory Efficiency**: Minimized object creation and small code size lead to significant reductions in memory consumption.
 - **Developer-Friendly API**: The pure function-based API ensures that the library is easy to understand, use, and maintain.
 - **Built-in Error Handling & Backoff**: Automatic error handling and backoff strategies allow for stable and resilient stream processing, even in the face of network or data failures.

-> [!Note]
-> Unpacked + Full feature code size : **36.0 kB**
+> Unpacked + Full feature code size : **42.2 kB**

 <br>